 When it comes to indoor air pollution, some contaminants are more insidious than others.
-With their ability to permeate the air in your Sanford home, volatile organic compounds (VOCs) fall into this category.
+With their ability to permeate the air, volatile organic compounds (VOCs) fall into this category.
 Learn how VOCs impact your indoor air quality (IAQ) and why it’s so important to limit your exposure to them.

 What Are VOCs?

 A low boiling point is the common attribute that all volatile organic compounds share.
 Even at room temperature, their high vapor pressure allows large quantities of molecules to evaporate into the air.
 This phenomenon occurs every time you use a product with VOCs.
 It can also happen when the item is not in use.
 VOCs are in most of the odors you smell in your home, but not all are dangerous to your health.
 A pot of stew bubbling on the stove discharges VOCs into the air but poses little risk to your wellbeing.
 It’s the thousands of products that emit toxic chemicals that present the greatest danger.

 VOCs and Your Health

 High concentrations of VOCs can have a direct impact on your health.
 Symptoms range from headaches and dizziness to nausea and vomiting.
 In most cases, VOCs aren’t immediately toxic but can affect your health over time.
 VOCs can trigger asthma or allergic reactions.
 Long-term exposure to VOCs can damage the respiratory tract, central nervous system, liver or kidneys.
 The following VOCs are proven carcinogens that can cause cancer.

 - Formaldehyde is present in pressed-wood products ranging from cabinetry to laminated flooring.

 - Benzene is found in tobacco smoke, automotive emissions and stored fuels like gasoline and propane.